Popular Searches:

 Sign up now

-The Music is Black Festival
+The Music is Black Festival from East Bank

 A celebration of sound, culture and community across an eight-month series of events.
 With four live festival weekends across the summer and a full programme of related events.
 Led by the artists, creators and collectives who built the legacy of Black British music and shape what’s next.
 From soundsystem culture to queer collectives.
 From Black women changing music to Afrofuturist artists driving it forward.
 Shaped by the stories, voices and movements that define it.